pedrovazquezax/RoadToWWDC/_posts/2020-02-19-playgrounds.md

 This lines tell Playgrounds to  add UIKit and PlaygroundSupport libraries.
 * UIKit is going to help us to work with all the graphic components often used on an iOS App or Mac program.
-* PlaygroundSupport it's a library that allow us to display all our components on iPad screen.
+* PlaygroundSupport it's a library that allows us to display all our components on iPad screen.
 Continue writting next lines:

 ```